C4sper2012/IronGate/readme.md

 | OLED | Addafruit SSD1306 | Adafruit | 2.5.6 |
 | None | MQTT | Joel Gaehwiler | 2.5.0 |

+## MQTT Broker (New)

+### Topic descriptions
+This section contains descriptions about all the topics the devices use.

+#### IronGate-WindowControl
+The *windows* channel is the IronGate window control channel and is used by the diffrent devices to subscribe and listen to.

+## Thingspeak (Deprecated)

 ### Channel descriptions
 This section contains descriptions about all the channels the devices uses.